-Romania: OMV Petrom estimates non-cash impairments of around 72 million euro25.
-September 2020. / SEE Energy News
+Romania: OMV Petrom estimates non-cash impairments of around 72 million euro, SEE Energy News

 Triggered by the revision of price assumptions, the largest Romanian oil and gas company OMV Petrom, a part of Austrian OMV Group, estimates non-cash net impairments of around 72 million euros after tax.